Ricky Van Shelton: 1986–1988: Wild-Eyed Dream

 Wild-Eyed Dream became successful for Shelton and his record label.
 The next song from the album, "Crime of Passion", gained him an even bigger hit on the country charts, when it reached the top 10 early that year.
 The follow-up was an even larger success.
 This next song was called "Somebody Lied", and in December 1987, it became his first number one on the Hot Country Singles & Tracks chart.
 Nine other songs made it to number one on the country charts during his career.
 He had a pair of other number-one singles from his debut album: "Life Turned Her That Way" and "Don't We All Have the Right".
 His album reached the highest spot on the Top Country Albums chart in 1987, was one of the largest-selling country albums of the year, and it made Shelton one of the most successful male vocalists of that year.

 1988–1989: Loving Proof

 He achieved equal success the next year with a new album and a new single.
 The album was titled Loving Proof, and it was also a number-one Billboard country album.
 The album spawned three number-one hits for Shelton.
 These songs were "I'll Leave This World Loving You" (for two weeks in November 1988), "From a Jack to a King" (in March 1989), and "Living Proof" (in October 1989).
 "From a Jack to a King" was a remake of the original by Ned Miller.
-By this time in country music, neotraditionalism was in its peak, and because of this, so was Shelton's career, just like many of his counterparts, including Clint Black, George Strait, Randy Travis, and Dwight Yoakam.
+By this time in country music, neotraditionalism was in its peak, and because of this, so was Shelton's career, just like many of his counterparts, including Clint Black, Alan Jackson, George Strait, Randy Travis, Dwight Yoakam, Ricky Skaggs, The Judds, Patty Loveless and Garth Brooks.